thelawrencearm/Ghostbusters-ProtonPack-CableConnector/README.md

+# Ghostbusters Proton Pack Detachable cable

-# This is a simple document on how I made my proton pack cable with connectors.
+This is a simple document on how I made my proton pack cable with connectors.
 Its pretty straight forward

 1. My pack is not a Q-Pack, but my Wand is from the MK2.1 STL's
   a.
 I highly recommend printing the Q-Pack